 It binds chemicals (food, cosmetics, detergents, clothing, etc.) and helps detoxify

-It’s basic, so it’s a right balance for a diet rich in vegetables and grains
+It’s basic, so it’s the right balance for a diet rich in vegetables and grains

-Read more about here> WHY EATING FRESH GREENS IS SO HEALTHY
+Read more about it here> WHY EATING FRESH GREENS IS SO HEALTHY

 It is food for the good intestinal bacteria the microbiomes